ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C01_Preface.md

 so the idea of a compiler was still strange), and they had very little interest in taking a chance on something that didn't feel like C.

 As I burrowed my way into this new language I came across a mystery: the keyword `virtual`.
+Because `cfront` emitted C code, I was able to sleuth my way through the convoluted process of dynamic binding in a statically-compiled language.
+Although this seemed like a weird thing to do, I reasoned that this very weirdness meant it must be especially important.
+And I, along with everyone else, began trying to understand what we were supposed to do with this new feature.

+This lead to writing books, teaching, and consulting about OOP.
+An industry grew up around it, and the reign of OOP influenced numerous new languages--you had to have it.

+And teaching it was tough, because you had to come up with introductory examples that made some kind of sense.
+Shapes and pets and colors were repeated again and again.
+If a class just solved a problem but had no possibilities for inheritance, it didn't make the case for OOP so we didn't use it.

+I still remember Bjarne Stroustrup saying "user-defined types" and how powerful that sounded.
+He also made the distinction between _object-based_ and _object-oriented_.
+The former turned out to be the very problem we wanted to solve, to liberate ourselves from the limitations of the language's built-in types.
+The latter turned out to be a huge distraction.

 ## Strong Typing vs. Strong Testing